JobPetrovcic/lean4export/README.md

 ### Example

-To export only the `Nat.add` and `Nat.mul` declarations from `Mathlib.Data.Nat.Basic` into a directory named `data`, use the following command:
+To export only the `Nat.add` and `Nat.mul` declarations from `Mathlib.Data.Nat.Basic` along with their dependencies into a directory named `data`, use the following command:

 ```bash
 lake exe lean4export data Mathlib.Data.Nat.Basic -- Nat.add Nat.mul